 - 11. Parking fees, tolls, and transportation.
 Enter the amount of parking fees, tolls and transportation expenses incurred while in an overnight or business travel status. - 12.
 Travel expenses while away from home overnight.
 Enter the amount of hotel or motel accommodation expenses incurred while in an overnight travel status. - 13.
-Meals and entertainment expenses.
-Enter only the actual expenses incurred for meals and entertainment expenses.
+Meals.
+Enter only the actual expenses incurred for meals. - 14.
+Entertainment expenses.
+Enter only the actual expenses incurred for entertainment expenses.

 IMPORTANT: Meals and entertainment expenses are 100 percent allowable.
 However, meals while not in overnight traveling status (e.g. meals while working late) and federal per-diem rates for meals and incidental expenses are not allowable.
-See the PA PIT Guide for additional information.
+See the PA Personal Income Tax Guide - Gross Compensation section for additional information.

-14. Total Business Travel Expenses.
-Add Lines 6 or 10, and Lines 11, 12, and 13.
+Total Business Travel Expenses.
+Add Lines 6 or 10, and Lines 11, 12, 13 and 14.

-Part C. Miscellaneous Expenses
+Section III.
+Miscellaneous Expenses